“I ALWAYS AVOID THOSE TRAFFIC-LIGHT TRIO PACKS BECAUSE THE RED PEPPER IS USUALLY THE ONLY ONE I’M AFTER”

 It’s vital to char the skins for that depth of flavour, whichever way you decide to roast the peppers.
 If you’ve been cooking over coals in the garden you could make use of the barbecue’s dying heat by throwing on half a dozen peppers to blacken and blister while you eat your meal.
 The naked flame of the gas hob is often suggested as a means of charring the skin, but frankly my life’s too short to be turning individual peppers over the heat (and cleaning up the sticky juices afterwards) when an oven does the job just as well.

-—Blitzed in the blender (and if you’re feeling lazy you don’t even need to remove the skin) with garlic, chilli, breadcrumbs and olive oil for a classic Provençale rouille, perfect with fish soup or just served as a dip.
+— Blitzed in the blender (and if you’re feeling lazy you don’t even need to remove the skin) with garlic, chilli, breadcrumbs and olive oil for a classic Provençale rouille, perfect with fish soup or just served as a dip.
 Whizzed up with harissa to tame its heat or blended into hummus for a welcome change.
-Or quite possibly in, my all-time favourite roasted pepper dip from the Middle East, muhumarra, my recipe for which can find here, where the subtle smokiness sings alongside walnuts, garlic and sweet-sour pomegranate molasses.
+Or quite possibly in, my all-time favourite roasted pepper dip from the Middle East, muhumarra, where the subtle smokiness sings alongside walnuts, garlic and sweet-sour pomegranate molasses.